TootEgozy/TootEgozy/README.md

 I'm a software developer with a proficiency in nodejs, python, typescript, react, vue, mongoDB & mongoose, redis and lua. <br />
 On my free time I like to grow vegtebles, read about new science and technologies and travel. <br />
-Feel free to explore and connect 🦡	 <br />
+Feel free to explore and connect /ᐠ. ̫ .ᐟ\ฅ 	 <br />